UriGL25/TAB-2021/README.md

 - **P2.
 Data exploration and visualization:** It contains a Rmd with the code of the practice, an extra code (all the members have contributed) and an image of the plot we had to recreate.
 - **P3.
 Genome-wide association studies:** It contains a pdf file, which corresponds to the article of GWAS in Colorectal Cancer.
 Also in this folder there is an R file, which corresponds to the code.
 - **P4.
 Transcriptomic analyses:** It contains a pdf file, which corresponds to the article of transcriptomic analyses in Stomach Cancer.
 Also in this folder there is an R file, which corresponds to the code.
+- **Seminar - Group 7:** It contains the powerpoint of our seminar presentation.

 ***